ToiletStarter/hold/EasyESP_UI_Bridge_Documentation.md

 EasyESP UI Bridge
-Overview
+What it is

 EasyESP_UI_Bridge is the optional pairing layer between EasyESP and EasyUi.

 It is not required by either one.

-Its job is simple:
+Its job is to:

     mount esp.cfg into the UI store
-    build a default ESP settings layout
+    merge ESP descriptors with bridge-only descriptors
-    keep shared helper values for theme/profile/preset/config name give you one link object for sync, apply, save, load, and detach
+    build a default UI from descriptors when possible expose one link object for sync/apply/save/load/detach

-If you want both systems to stay separate, do not use the bridge.
+If you want EasyESP and EasyUi to stay separate, do not use the bridge.
 Quick start

 Lua